miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 when to import and when not to import a class in another class:

-can we just use it by the _validator attribute? how does it know how to instantiate with that method from the validate_assignment class??
+why don't we import the validation class? can we just use it by the _validator attribute? how does it know how to instantiate with that method from the validate_assignment class??

+Because the validator is **created in `main()` and injected into the service**, not instantiated inside it.

+`AssignmentService` does **not need to import or create** `AssignmentValidator`; it only uses `self._validator`, which already **is** an `AssignmentValidator` instance passed via the constructor (dependency injection).